hengage/tech-dive-blog/README.md

   * blog system - creating and deleting blog posts
   * a comment functionality so authenticated users can comment on posts
   * markdown html text formatting
-  * search for posts by post title and content
+  * search for posts by post title
   * password change and reset

-Boostrap cdn was used for the styling, although I paid  less attention to the frontend part of the project as my focus was on Django.
+Boostrap was used for the styling.

 For the views, I utilized the power of Class Based Views and the flexibility of Function Based Views

-# If you are interested in improving this project

-Just fork the project and clone into your local machine.
+Fork the project and clone into your local machine.

 Create  a virtual environment
 I used: <addr> python -m virtualenv virtualenv<addr>